Meet our team

 Susanne Senger-Sander, MD student

 Susanne joined us in 2016 and studied the influence of the cytoskeleton during NETosis.
 Her experiments have been very crucial to our understanding of the molecular mechanism of NETosis.
-Coincidentially, she came across the intriguing finding that certain experimental conditions greatly influence NETosis and is currently preparing the submission of a manuscript dealing with this subject.
+Coincidentially, she came across the intriguing finding that certain experimental conditions greatly influence NETosis, which we have just been able to publish at Frontiers of Immunology.

 Sophie Scheidmann, MD student

 Sophie continued Veit's psoriasis project at the end of 2016 and added some very interesting insights into possible therapeutic options.
 She is currently writing her thesis and, in parallel, focusing on her medical studies.
 Her hobbies include cycling.

 Anja Kwaczala-Tessmann, MD student

 Anja joined our lab in 2015 and has mainly focused on the role of the cytoskeleton during NETosis.
 She is especially interested in the role of tubulins in neutrophil biology.
 She is currently preparing her thesis.
 Lab trivia: Anja met her boyfriend in our lab while he was doing a lab rotation here.

 Antonia Luise Gruhn